 Then there are the supposed ‘non-contact’ sports that can still result in horrific dental injuries.
 They might cop an elbow to the jaw while playing basketball or maybe a bat might fly through the air in a baseball game.

 An injury could range from a chipped tooth to huge facial trauma and loss of teeth resulting in thousands of dollars of dental work.

 All dentists agree that the best form of protection from tooth injury while playing sport is with a well-fitted mouthguard.
 A mouthguard can absorb impact and distribute forces evenly to help prevent dental injury.

 What do you do if (gulp), your child hasn’t worn a mouthguard and sustains a dental injury.
 According to the Australian Dental Association https://www.ada.org.au/Your-Dental-Health/Children-0-11/Dental-Trauma , the most important thing is to visit the dentist ASAP.

 They also advise to:

-Prolon mouthguards use an exclusive shock-absorbing material that make it softer for easier moulding.
+Prolon mouthguards use a shock absorbing material that is soft for easier moulding.
 It takes just 60 seconds to mould the mouthguard into the perfect fit for your kid’s mouth.

 It’s pretty scary to think that millions of teeth are knocked out playing sport each year.
 Imagine how many of them could be prevented if the players were wearing a mouthguard?